juef17/dwrandomizer/README.md

 * NPC in Kol: `Hast thou been to the southern island?` (changed to `outside of this hamlet`), for the same reason)
 * Same NPC in Kol, if you say 'No': `To the south, I believe, there is a town called Rimuldar.`
 * NPC in Kol: `East of Hauksness there is a town, ’tis said, where one may purchase weapons of extraordinary quality.`
-* NPC in Garinham: `Once there was a town called Hawksness far to the south…`
+* NPC in Garinham: `Once there was a town called Hauksness far to the south…`
 * NPC in Garinham: `It is said that the Princess was kidnapped and taken eastward.` (for this one, I scrapped the direction: it might get confusing with 2 entrances to the cave, and with any or both of them being possibly in a town.
 I opted to instead give an hint about which cave she is in, in case you're playing with `Random Princess Location`.)
 * NPC in Rimuldar: `Heed my warning!
 Travel not to the south` (changed to `inside caves`, because I didn't want to mess with zones and enemies to find out the most difficult one.
 It'd be kinda pointless.)
 * NPC in Rimuldar: `Hast thou found a magic temple?
 (No:) Go to the south.`
 * NPC in Rimuldar: `Over the western part of this island Erdrick created a rainbow.` (again, the island thing is bad, so I opted for a more generic message without a direction)

 In most of the above, just the direction is changed.
-For instance, if you're in Kol, and Hawksness is at (50, 43) and Cantlin is at (44, 19), the NPC in the weapon shop will say: `North of Hauksness, 'tis said there is a town where one may purchase weapons of extraordinary quality.`, since Cantlin is just a bit West but a whole lot North of Hawksness.
+For instance, if you're in Kol, and Hauksness is at (50, 43) and Cantlin is at (44, 19), the NPC in the weapon shop will say: `North of Hauksness, 'tis said there is a town where one may purchase weapons of extraordinary quality.`, since Cantlin is just a bit West but a whole lot North of Hauksness.

 Also, the NPC in Rimuldar hinting towards the Rainbow Drop cave will give directions to Tantegel or Garinham, should that cave's entrance be there.